-One of the best of Hollywood's swashbuckler adventure films.
-The legendary hero of Sherwood Forest Robin Hood/Sir Robin of Locksley (Errol Flynn) robs from the rich and gives to the poor, woos Maid Marian (Olivia de Havilland), and confronts adversaries evil Prince John (Claude Rains) and his ruthless henchman Sir Guy of Gisbourne (Basil Rathbone), who attempt to take over England during King Richard's (Ian Hunter) absence.
-With beautiful Technicolor sets, pageantry and costumes, dashing sword fighting, sparkling dialogue, and exciting action.
+One of the best of Hollywood's swashbuckler adventure films, and one of star Errol Flynn's best portrayals.
+With many remakes too numerous to mention - and mostly inferior.
+This was the most expensive Warner Bros. film to date at $2 million, but it turned out to be the studio's biggest money-maker in 1939.
+It was the second of eight films to pair Errol Flynn and Olivia de Havilland.
+The legendary and infamous hero of Sherwood Forest Robin Hood/Sir Robin of Locksley (Errol Flynn), with his 'merrymen', who robs from the rich and gives to the poor.
+He woos Maid Marian (or Lady Marion Fitzwalter) (Olivia de Havilland) who rides Roy Rogers' future horse Trigger, and confronts his Norman adversaries: evil Prince John (Claude Rains) and his ruthless henchman Sir Guy of Gisbourne (Basil Rathbone), who attempt to take over England and oppress the Saxon masses during King Richard's (Ian Hunter) absence.
+With beautiful Technicolor sets, pageantry and costumes, dashing sword fighting, music by Oscar-winning Erich Wolfgang Korngold, lively characters, sparkling dialogue, and exciting action.

 Alexander's Ragtime Band (1938), 105 minutes, D: Henry King